JowoScript/JowoScript/README.md

 ### Legal Rights of Technology Creators | Basic Regulatory Requirements for Registration and Purchase
 <div align="justify">
 <ol>
-<li>All types of psychometric test questions should be eliminated as a requirement for entering the workforce or of kind</li>
+<li>All types of psychometric test questions should be must eliminated as a requirement for entering the workforce or of kind</li>
 <li>Minimum bachelor's degree in line with the field of study if you want to enter the police and military institutions.
 Examples of the majors in question include law, information technology, medicine, criminology, and economics exception Aviation (for air military special).</li>
 <li>The government is strictly prohibited from waging war between countries except to combat gambling sites, narcotics, corruption and the like</li>
 <li>Must follow obey the legal policy rules and regulations in force in the country where you live and cannot be contested by any party</li>